Here are some of the most frequently asked questions about RTYDS. We have split this into general FAQs and programme-specific FAQs.

 What do we mean by an under-represented community?

-We do not exclude anyone from applying who meets the criteria.
-We are especially keen to hear from directors from backgrounds and circumstances that reflect the diversity of contemporary society.
-We are keen to offer opportunities to young adults from communities presently under-represented in the theatre because of social, gender, financial, ethnic, cultural, or educational disadvantage or disability.
+The Artistic Associate and 18-Month and Associate Artistic Director Residencies are recruited through an open process and we do not exclude anyone from applying who meets the criteria.
+We are especially keen to hear from directors and theatre makers from backgrounds and circumstances presently under-represented in the theatre because of social, gender, financial, ethnic, cultural, or educational disadvantage or disability for these opportunities.

 I am still at College/University, can I apply?